LArSoft/larsoft.github.io/LArSoftWiki/Writing_LArSoft_service.md

 -->

 -   The **service provider** class performs the operations needed by the user (e.g., “give me the electric field at this point”), and is written to be completely independent of the *art* framework and any *art* framework interface code.
 The provider, for instance, cannot depend on any service directly, though may depend on other providers.
--   The ***art* service** (or simply *service*) class interacts with the *art* framework to configure the provider, update it at user-specified framework events (e.g., "it's a new run, time to update the electric field map"), and makes the provider available to be passed to algorithm code.
+-   The ***art* service** class (or simply *service*) interacts with the *art* framework to configure the provider, update it at user-specified framework events (e.g., "it's a new run, time to update the electric field map"), and makes the provider available to be passed to algorithm code.
 The service class owns and manages the lifetime of the provider.

-This separation between the provider (i.e., the desired functionality) and the service (i.e., the framework interface) is an extension of a core design principle of LArSoft -- the separation of algorithm and framework code.
+This separation between the provider (i.e., the desired functionality) and the service (i.e., the framework interface) is a core design principle of LArSoft -- the separation of algorithm and framework code.
 Without this separation at the service level, it would be impossible to write framework-independent algorithms that required services.

 Another best design practice is for the service to contain the provider either by reference or by value.
 For historical reasons, some services inherit from the provider class, though this design pattern is strongly discouraged.
 In either case, the service must implement a `provider()` method that returns a reference to the provider.

-A specimen of this protocol can be seen in `Geometry` service:
+An example of this protocol can be seen in `Geometry` service:

 -   The provider, `geo::GeometryCore`, can initialize itself given a FHiCL parameter-set with configuration information, read a GDML from which the transient geometry representation is built, and answer all the questions about the geometry (e.g., “which wire is the closest to this point?”)
 -   The service, `geo::Geometry`, "owns" a `geo::GeometryCore` instance (by inheritance in this case), and uses hooks to the *art* framework to obtain the FHiCL parameter-set with configuration information, which is then passed to the`geo::GeometryCore` provider.
 (It could in principle also update `geo::GeometryCore` at changes in run number, among other *art* framework state transitions, but once initialized, the geometry cannot be changed within a job.)